Admiral Hipper-class cruiser: Armament

 The ships' heavy anti-aircraft battery consisted of twelve 10.5 cm SK C/33 guns in twin mountings.
 These guns were supplied with a total of 4,800 rounds of ammunition.
 The mounts were the Dopp LC/31 type, originally designed for earlier 8.8 cm SK C/31 guns.
 The LC/31 mounting was triaxially stabilized and capable of elevating to 80°.
 This enabled the guns to engage targets up to a ceiling of 12500 m.
 Against surface targets, the guns had a maximum range of 17700 m.
 The guns fired fixed ammunition weighing 15.1 kg; the guns could fire HE and HE incendiary rounds, as well as illumination shells.
+All three ships had four stabilized anti-aircraft director posts for directing the fire of the heavy anti-aircraft battery.
+Admiral Hipper and Blücher were equipped with the SL-6 model, whilst Prinz Eugen had the more modern SL-8.